sjawhar/omscs-dockerfiles/high-performance-computing/README.md

 Now `docker exec -it hpc_master_1 bash` and run `ssh-keygen -t rsa -N "" -f /root/.ssh/id_rsa`.

 OK, you're all set up.
+Run `mpirun` inside the master container by `exec`ing into it as shown above.
 Just add `--hostfile /omscs/mpi-hosts` to your `mpirun` commands and they will run on the slaves.

 If you're on a Windows machine and you get a hostfile formatting error when running `mpirun`, you need to make sure to remove carriage returns from `mpi-hosts`.